 - Vegan Cheese: My favorite is Miyoko’s Mozzarella.
 It’s pretty soft and not the easiest cheese to grate finely, but it’s delicious nonetheless.
 I find the more, the better. :) Use your favorite vegan cheese.
 Even a sprinkle of homemade Almond Parmesan before serving is a great way to add an unprocessed cheesy flavor!

 You’re going to love how easy it is to make this casual and flavorful dish!

 - Start by slicing the very tops of each pepper off, and arrange them cut-side up in a baking dish that’s been lightly coated with oil.
 This recipe yields 6 whole peppers.
 Depending on the size of your peppers, you can use a square or rectangular baking dish.

-- Next, cook your onion, garlic and tempeh together in a skillet over medium heat until tempeh is lightly browned and onions soft and tender (shown above).
-Add the zucchini, squash, mushrooms, herbs and tomato sauce and cook for 2 minute or so (all those delicious flavors will start blending).
+- Next, cook your onion, garlic, and tempeh together in a skillet over medium heat until tempeh is lightly browned and onions soft and tender (shown above).
+Add the zucchini, squash, mushrooms, herbs, and tomato sauce and cook for 2 minutes or so (all those delicious flavors will start blending).

 - Stir in the rice and remove from heat.

 - Fill each pepper with the delicious mixture, making sure to pack each pepper well for the ultimate hefty and hearty stuffed peppers!